 What is a brand?

 Simply put, a brand is what distinguishes one company from its competition.
-Nevertheless, there are a multitude of factors that go into creating a brand, and not all of these are necessarily under the company’s control.
+There are a multitude of factors that go into creating a brand, and these are not necessarily under the company’s control.

 What is a logo?